Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Lower Bounds

-where $\vDelta_M=\{\valpha\in \rr_+^M: \sum_i\alpha_i=1\}$ is the discrete probability simplex in $M$-dimensions. \end{enumerate} \end{assumptions} The three assumptions in Assumption~\ref{assump:smooth_space} are common in the literature, and can be intuitively understood as follows.
-The first is the existence of a simple function that we can use as the uniformly convex term in the composite model.
-The second appeared in \citep{guzman:2015}, and provides a simple way to reduce the complexity of smooth convex optimization to its nonsmooth counterpart.
-We emphasize there is a canonical way to construct smoothing operators, which is stated in Observation~\ref{obs:assump_ell_p} below.
-Finally, the third assumption comes from the hardness constructions in nonsmooth convex optimization in \citet{nemirovski:1983}, which are given by piecewise linear objectives that are learned one by one by an adversarial argument.
+where $\vDelta_M=\{\valpha\in \rr_+^M: \sum_i\alpha_i=1\}$ is the discrete probability simplex in $M$-dimensions. \end{enumerate} \end{assumptions} The three assumptions in Assumptions~\ref{assump:smooth_space} are common in the literature, and can be intuitively understood as follows.
+Assumption \ref{assump:B1} is the existence of a simple function that we can use as the uniformly convex term in the composite model.
+Assumption \ref{assump:B2} appeared in \cite{guzman:2015}, and provides a simple way to reduce the complexity of smooth convex optimization to its nonsmooth counterpart.
+We emphasize that there is a canonical way to construct smoothing operators, which is stated in Observation~\ref{obs:assump_ell_p} below.
+Finally, Assumption \ref{assump:B3} comes from the hardness constructions in nonsmooth convex optimization from \cite{nemirovski:1983}, which are given by piecewise linear objectives that are learned one by one by an adversarial argument.
 The fact that the resulting piecewise linear function has a sufficiently negative optimal value (for any adversarial choice of signs) can be directly obtained by minimax duality from Eq.~\eqref{eqn:norm_LB_gap}.